PicnicSupermarket/dbt-score/docs/create_rules.md

 self-explanatory name for the function and document it well.

-The type annotation for the rule's argument dictates whether the rule should be applied to dbt models or sources.
+The type annotation for the rule's argument dictates whether the rule should be applied to dbt models, sources or snapshots.

 Here is the same example rule, applied to sources: